Portland, Oregon Region

 Southeast Portland is also home to another icon, Revolution Hall.
 The hall is a beautiful old building that houses extraordinary speaking events and has also had the opportunity to boast many musical feats.
 Originally designed as an auditorium for Washington Highschool (1924-1981), Revolution Hall is revered by musicians, record label owners, filmmakers, sound effects companies, and all artists alike, for its architecture and the way that it conveys sound.

 Southeast Portland hosts 18 of Portland’s top 40 restaurants, including two of the three Pok Pok restaurants, Nong’s Khao Man Gai, Kachka, Langbaan, Olympia Provisions, and more.
 For anyone looking for an epicenter of eclectic boutiques, restaurants, cafes, and breweries, the popular streets of SE Portland are Belmont St., Hawthorne Blvd., and Division/Clinton.
 With 5 of the 14 bridges of Portland (a.k.a.
 Bridgetown) connecting the two, SE PDX is very accessible to downtown Portland.
 If you’re thinking about moving to Portland, Southeast is a great place to start and possibly even finish your research.

 Learn more about moving & living in Southeast Portland, Oregon

 Looking for an upscale neighborhood to move to in the Portland area?
 We’re going over the 7 wealthiest neighborhoods that Portland has to offer.

-Want to know the best neighborhoods to live in Portland, Oregon, with a family?
-We found the top 5 best & safest neighborhoods for families in PDX.
+What are the best neighborhoods to live in Portland Oregon with a family?
+We found the top 5 best & safest neighborhoods for families in PDX

 Are you planning to buy or sell a home in Portland?